doubleaykay/engs24_al_proj_code/README.md

 # ENGS 24 Aluminum Aging Project: Image and Statistical Processing Code
-Written by Anoush Khan and Ben Martin.
+Written by Anoush Khan '21 and Ben Martin '22.

 Primarily in Matlab; some components inspired by Python code.